-I'm a second-year master's student in Information Systems - Connective Media at Cornell University (Cornell Tech), where I work with Prof. Wendy Ju in the Interaction Research Laboratory.
+I'm a Master's in Information Systems - Connective Media at Cornell University (Cornell Tech), where I work with Prof. Wendy Ju in the Interaction Research Laboratory.

 My research interests encompass Human-centered AI, Human-Robot Interaction, Ubiquitous Computing, and Brain-Computer Interfaces (BCI).
 Particularly, I focuses on exploring how technologies can be integrated into daily life to enhance cognitive abilities, social interactions, and user experience.
 Some of my recent research projects include: detecting social discomfort in shared-rides, developing wearable BCI devices for user authentication, and investigating user behavior and decision-making strategies through EEG analysis.